-As a federal agency issuing grants and cooperative agreements (awards), NEH is responsible to Congress and the U.S. taxpayer for carrying out its mission cost-effectively and in compliance with applicable requirements set forth in legislation, regulation, and policy.
+As a federal agency that issues financial assistance, NEH is responsible to Congress and the U.S. taxpayer for carrying out its mission cost effectively and in compliance with applicable requirements set forth in legislation, regulation, and policy.
 NEH seeks to ensure integrity and accountability in award issuance and administration by relying on a system of checks and balances, separating responsibilities within its own staff, and establishing a similar set of expectations for recipients.
 NEH roles and responsibilities are as follows.